ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 ```
 npm run invokeCC
 ```
+\
-Similar to chaincode instantiation, this command need to be executed only from one peer organization.
-Once the transaction is succesfully submitted to the orderer, the orderer distrutes this transaction to all the peer organization in the channel.
-Hence, the world state is updated on all peer nodes in the channel.
+**Similar to chaincode instantiation, this command need to be executed only once from any one peer organization in the channel.** Once the transaction is succesfully submitted to the orderer, the orderer distrutes this transaction to all the peer organization in the channel.
+Hence, the world state is updated on all peer nodes of all the peer organizations in the channel.

 <a name="queryCC"></a>
 #### To Query Chaincode